Shuffle algebras associated to surfaces: -theory of the moduli space of sheaves

-where $a,b$ are the Chern roots of the bundle $\Omega_S^1$, and therefore $q = ab$.
-Thus we conclude that, after restricting to the diagonal, the algebra generated by $e(z), f(z), h^\pm(z)$ subject to relations \eqref{eqn:comm rel 1 intro}, \eqref{eqn:comm rel 2 intro}, \eqref{eqn:comm rel 3 intro} is nothing but the integral form (that is, over the ring $\ks$) of the Ding-Iohara-Miki algebra:
+where $a,b$ are the Chern roots of $\Omega_S^1$, and therefore $q = ab$.
+Thus we conclude that, after restricting to the diagonal, the algebra generated by $e(z), f(z), h^\pm(z)$ subject to relations \eqref{eqn:comm rel 1 intro}, \eqref{eqn:comm rel 2 intro}, \eqref{eqn:comm rel 3 intro} is nothing but the integral form (that is, over the ring $\ks$ instead of over the field $\BQ(a,b)$) of the Ding-Iohara-Miki algebra:

 For background on this algebra, we refer the reader to \cite{DI}, \cite{FJMM}, \cite{FT}, \cite{M}.
 Note that much of the existing literature on the subject is done over the field $\BQ(a,b)$, which is quite different from our geometric setting, where the ring $\ks$ has zero-divisors. \\